NBISweden/workshop-reproducible-research/docs/snakemake.md

 The first point is straightforward; rather than using `SAMPLES = ["..."]` in the Snakefile we define it as a parameter in `config.yml`.
 Do a dry-run afterwards to make sure that everything works as expected.
-You can either add it as a list as it was expressed before, or you can use this yaml notation:
+You can either add it as a list similar to the way it was expressed before by adding `SAMPLES: ["..."]` to `config.yml`, or you can use this yaml notation:

 ```yaml
 sample_ids: